vitaly-t/pg-promise/API/README.md

 #### database.stream(qs, init) ⇒ <code>Promise</code>
 **Kind**: instance method of <code>[Database](#module_pg-promise.Database)</code>
 **Summary**: Custom data streaming, with help of <a href="https://github.com/brianc/node-pg-query-stream">pg-query-stream</a>.
 **Returns**: <code>Promise</code> - Result of the streaming operation.
 Once the streaming has finished successfully, the method resolves with`{processed, duration}`:- `processed` - total number of rows that have been processed;- `duration` - streaming duration, in milliseconds.
-Possible rejections messages:- `Invalid or missing stream object`- `Invalid stream state`- `Invalid or missing stream initialization callback`- `Stream not initialized`
+Possible rejections messages:- `Invalid or missing stream object.`- `Invalid stream state.`- `Invalid or missing stream initialization callback.`
 <table>
   <thead>
     <tr>